-The glorious reading days of summer are almost over.
-As fellow bookworms, we know that making time to find good books to read during the fall season can be challenging.
-Lucky for you, we’ve done the homework and compiled a list of 12 good YA fantasy books for you to get lost in!
-Check out our list for some great ideas and let us know in the comments what you’ll be reading!
+I absolutely love reading at any time of year, but there’s something special about reading in the fall.
+Maybe it’s the cozy blankets or the darker evenings, but whatever it is, I love it!
+Looking for some good YA fantasy books to read?
+Lucky for you, I’ve done the homework and compiled a list of 12 books for you to get lost in!
+Check out my list for some great ideas and let me know in the comments what you’ll be reading!

 “You’ll change Kamdaria for the better, my dear.
 I’m sure of it.”Kay L Moody, The Elements of the Crown

-To start off our list of good YA fantasy books, we recommend The Elements of the Crown!
+To start off this list of good YA fantasy books, I recommend my book, The Elements of the Crown!

 The competition could save her, but she has to win.